jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 !SLIDE
 # Elaborate with scenarios

+    @@@ gherkin
     Scenario: No php filter for comments
       Given I am on the homepage
       When I follow "Articles"
 	  And I follow "Read more"
       Then I should not see "You may post PHP code.
 You should include <?php ?> tag"

     Given: Put the system in a known state
       When: Act on the system
       Then: Describe the result of the action

 !SLIDE
 # Save to a file and execute